100 Sights in Saint Petersburg, Russia (with Map and Images)

 Wikipedia: Zoological Museum (Saint Petersburg) (EN), Website

-The Church of the Schetokov Icon of the Mother of God is the Orthodox Church in the Central District of St. Petersburg.
-Refers to the St. Petersburg diocese of the Russian Orthodox Church.
-Monument of the architecture of federal significance.
+The Church of the Shestokovskaya Icon of the Mother of God is an Orthodox church in the Central District of St. Petersburg, Russia.
+It belongs to the St. Petersburg diocese of the Russian Orthodox Church.
+An architectural monument of federal significance.

-The St. Petersburg Theater "Rus Antreprise" Imen Andrei Miroranov-founded in Leningrad on November 1, 1988, the actor, the entrepreneur Rudolf Furmanov, his former artistic director for more than 32 years until the death of April 9, 2021.
+The St. Petersburg theater "Russian Enterprise" named after Andrei Mironov was founded in Leningrad on November 1, 1988 by actor and entrepreneur Rudolf Furmanov, who was its artistic director for more than 32 years until his death on April 9, 2021.

 Wikipedia: Санкт-Петербургский театр «Русская антреприза» имени Андрея Миронова (RU), Website

-The water tower of the Red Cloveshore plant is located in St. Petersburg, at the address: 25th line of Vasilievsky Island, on the corner with an oil channel.
-The constructivism and the Soviet avant -garde is recognized as an example.
+The water tower of the Krasny Gvozdilshchik plant is located in St. Petersburg, at 4 25th line of Vasilievsky Island, at the corner with the Maslyany Canal.
+It is recognized as an example of the style of constructivism and the Soviet avant-garde.

 Wikipedia: Водонапорная башня завода «Красный гвоздильщик» (RU)

-Monument to Emperor Alexander III - monument to Russian emperor Alexander III of the sculptor Paolo Trubetskoy.
-It was erected in 1909 on Znamenskaya Square of St. Petersburg.
-Now located in the courtyard of the marble palace.
+The Monument to Emperor Alexander III is a monument to the Russian Emperor Alexander III by the sculptor Paolo Trubetskoy.
+It was erected in 1909 on Znamenskaya Square in St. Petersburg.
+Now it is located in the courtyard of the Marble Palace.

 Wikipedia: Музей Российской академии художеств (RU), Vk, Website